jina-ai/executor-simpleindexer/README.md

     uses_metas={'workspace': '/my/tmp_folder'})
 ```

+Find more information about how to override `metas` attributes at [Jina Docs](https://docs.jina.ai/fundamentals/flow/add-exec-to-flow/#override-metas-configuration)

 ### Choose embeddings
 The [recursive structures](https://docs.jina.ai/fundamentals/document/document-api/#recursive-nested-document) of Documents can be quite useful to represent the Documents at different semantic granularity.
-For example, storing a PDF file stored as a Document,
+For example, indexing PDF files stored as Documents,
-you might have the whole PDF file stored at `granularity=0` as a `root` Document and have each sentence stored at `granularity=1` as `chunks`.
-In this case, the embedding is usually calculated for the sentences and therefore
+you might have the whole PDF file stored as a `root` Document and have each sentence stored as `chunks`.
+Assuming that the embeddings are calculated for the sentences,
-you need to set `traversal_rdarray=('c',)` to choose the embeddings from `chunks` for the indexed Documents.
-When querying, you might want to encode the `embedding` of the query Document directly.
-Thereafter, you need to choose the embeddings of the from the `root` Document with `granularity=0` and set `traversal_ldrray=('r', )`.
+you will want to choose the embeddings from `chunks` of the indexed Documents when comparing with the query embeddings.
+This can be configured by setting `traversal_rdarray=('c',)`. `'c'` denotes the `chunks`.
+As for the query Documents, you will usually to use the `embedding` of the `root` Document and set `traversal_ldrray=('r', )`. `'r'` denotes the `root`.

+By default, both `traversal_ldarray` and `traversal_rdarray` is set to `('r',)` so that the embedding is retrieved from `root` from both the querying and indexed Document.
 Both configurations can be done by overriding the `with` arguments.
-Find more information about the `match_args` at [here](https://docs.jina.ai/api/jina.types.arrays.mixins.match/?module-jina.types.arrays.mixins.match)
+Find more information about the `match_args` at [here](https://docs.jina.ai/api/jina.types.arrays.mixins.match/?module-jina.types.arrays.mixins.match).

 ```python
 f =  Flow().add(